Succeeding in Science

 • Have I done my pre-lab before heading to my lab?

-4. Review your calendar every evening!
+4. Review your calendar every day

 • Have it on your laptop/phone so it is easy to access wherever you are